-The method intended only for programming equipment requires V{ID} on address pin A9, and OE#.
+Sector protection/unprotection method intended only for programming equipment requires V{ID} on address pin A9 and OE#.
 This method is compatible with programmer routines written for earlier 3.0 volt-only AMD flash devices.
-Publication number 22134 contains further details; contact an AMD representative to request a copy.
+Publication number 22168 contains further details; contact an AMD representative to request a copy.